rogerlew/advanced-human-factors/2024_schedule.md

 5. <strike>Different topic: Cognition/ Kahneman Ch22.pdf of Thinking Fast and Slow (Great book, by the way !!!) in the literature list</strike>

+## Arturo

+    Applying human factors to medical device design

+    Trust in software as a medical device (SaMD)

+   <strike>  Physicians' ability to adapt to new technologies </strike>

+   <strike> Ways for patients to utilize devices such as infusion pumps without drawing too much attention to themselves </strike>